orcular-org/Basislernmodule-Fab-Labs/Basislernmodule/2_2_Laser_cutting/EN_Laser_cutting.md

 </p>

 <p align="center">
-<a href="#s1">[1]</a> <i> Ein Lasercutter schneidet Formen aus einer Holzplatte (MDF) - </i>
+<a href="#s1">[1]</a> <i> A laser cutter cuts shapes from a wooden sheet (MDF) - </i>
-<a href="#s2">[2]</a> <i> Lasergravur in einer Holzplatte </i>
+<a href="#s2">[2]</a> <i> Laser engraving in a wooden sheet </i>
 </p>

-Es gibt eine Vielzahl an unterschiedlichen Lasercuttern, die sich vor allem in ihrer Größe und Laserleistung unterscheiden.
+There are a variety of different laser cutters, which differ mainly in size and laser power.

-Lasercutter, die man typischerweise in einem Fab Lab vorfindet, haben meistens einen Bearbeitungsraum von ca. 30 x 20 cm bis 70 x 40 cm.
-Zum Vergleich: ein DIN-A3-Format (typische Größe einer Holzplatte für Lasercutting) misst ca. 42 x 30 cm, passt also gut in die meisten Lasercutter.
-Die Leistung des Lasers liegt meistens zwischen 30 und 60 Watt.
-Mit derartigen Lasercuttern kann man z.B. dünne Platten aus Holz, Kunststoff, transparentem Acrylglas, Textil, Leder oder Pappe schneiden und gravieren.
-Zum Schneiden von Metallen (z.B.
-Aluminium oder Stahl) reicht die Leistung dieser Mittelklasse-Geräte in der Regel nicht aus, aber Gravuren auf Metall lassen sich damit durchaus realisieren.
+Laser cutters typically found in a fab lab usually have a processing space of about 30 x 20 cm to 70 x 40 cm.
+For comparison, a DIN A3 (ISO 216) format (typical size of a wood panel for laser cutting) measures approx. 42 x 30 cm, so it fits well in most laser cutters.
+The power of the laser is usually between 30 and 60 watts.
+Such laser cutters can be used to cut and engrave, for example, thin sheets of wood, plastic, transparent acrylic, textile, leather or cardboard.
+For cutting metals (e.g. aluminum or steel), the power of these mid-range devices is usually not enough, but engravings on metal can still be realized with them.

 <p align="center">
 <img height="350" src="images/3_Fabulaser_Open_Source_Hardware_Laser_cutter.png">